bswaby/Touchpoint/TPxi/SQL Query Explorer/README.md

 ### 🔍 [SQL Query Explorer](https://github.com/bswaby/Touchpoint/tree/main/TPxi/SQL%20Query%20Explorer)
-A powerful SQL editor for TouchPoint with IntelliSense-style autocomplete, multi-tab support, and real-time schema browsing.
+SQL editor for TouchPoint with IntelliSense-style autocomplete, multi-tab support, and real-time schema browsing.
 Write and execute queries with the ease of a professional database IDE.

 - ⚙️ **Implementation Level:** Easy
 - 🧩 **Installation:** Paste-and-go Python script with no configuration needed